Discovery and estimation

 Over the years, we have put together a set of processes and tools that help us perform these tasks in a quick, efficient and reliable manner.
-If you're a team lead, it will be your responsibility to run these processes and deliver the output to the prospect, so that they can use it to make an informed decision about whether and how to move forward with the engagement.
+If you're an engineering manager, it will be your responsibility to run these processes and deliver the output to the prospect, so that they can use it to make an informed decision about whether and how to move forward with the engagement.

 Collecting requirements with Discovery Sessions

 The first step of the process is turning the client's vision into a workable set of project requirements that the team can then use for estimating the project and implementing it.

 We do this in Discovery Sessions, long meetings with all the client's stakeholders.
 The output of these meetings is the project's backlog in the form of user stories.

 Here's how to approach a discovery session:

 - First, ask the client to provide a Product Owner, who will act as the point of reference for all questions and concerns related to the project.
 This is a person who should have enough visibility into the project and its stakeholders to make informed decisions about the backlog.
 While it can be tempting to invite as many people as possible to the meeting, it will often lead to a longer and less productive meeting.

 - Schedule a meeting with the client.
 Ideally, discovery sessions should be 2-4 hours long.
 Less than 2 hours is most likely not enough to cover all the aspects that need to be discussed, while more than 4 hours stretches the attention span of even the most focused attendee.
 If needed, you can schedule multiple sessions, splitting them by topic.

 - Take copious notes during the meeting.
 Resist the urge to write user stories immediately: they take time to be worded properly and may distract you from the purpose of the meeting, which is mainly to gather as much context and details as possible about what the client is looking to build.